Border Terriers are bright, perky, active dogs. Standing about 12" at the

 when picked up then tend to be quiet and well mannered, and like to tuck their

 Am,Can Ch Penfawr Pepper (Imp), (Floss).
-'Floss' had a Res CC in England
+'Floss' had a Reserve CC in England

 before being sold to the USA.
 She was the top winning Border Terrier in the